Mortgage Q&A: “What mortgage term is best?”

 They too are fixed for the entire duration, so you don’t have to worry about your mortgage rate adjusting higher (or lower, not that you’d be concerned about that).

 With a 15-year mortgage, you’ll enjoy a lower mortgage rate than a 30-year loan, and pay much less interest.
 A win-win really.

 Let’s look at an example, assuming the loan amount is $200,000.

-So the 15-year mortgage would save you roughly $100,000 in interest over the full term, but your monthly mortgage payment would be about 50 percent higher.
+Anyway, the 15-year mortgage would save you roughly $73,000 in interest over the full loan term, but your monthly mortgage payment would be about 50 percent higher.

-If you could handle it, and actually want to pay down your mortgage, it’d be a worthwhile move, especially if you were refinancing from a higher rate.
+If you could handle it, and actually want to pay down your mortgage, it’d be a worthwhile move, especially if you happened to be refinancing from a higher rate.

-If you rate was at, say, 6.5 percent on a 30-year term, refinancing to a rate of 3.5 percent on a 15-year term today would only be an additional $200 a month.
+For example, if your rate was 3.75% on a 30-year term, refinancing to a rate of 2.5% on a 15-year term today would only be an additional $400 a month.